 Internal Audit played a key role in the assessment of the control environment within the Council.
 Although part of the Council's overall framework, Internal Audit is not a substitute for effective internal control.

-The Head of Audit during 2020/21 and responsibility for the Internal Audit Service during was the Director of Financial Resources.
-A subsequent External Quality Assessment carried out in September 2021 flagged this as a potential conflict of interests that impeded the independence of the Internal Audit function (see Head of Internal Audit opinion).
+Responsibility for the Internal Audit Service during 2021/22 was with the Director of Financial Resources.
+However, a Head of Internal Audit was appointed in April 2022 in a shared arrangement with Allerdale Borough Council and Carlisle City Council, who was responsible for providing the final audit opinion for 2021/22.